Oakland Rent Control

 • A unit that is held in trust on behalf of a developmentally disabled individual who permanently occupies the unit, or a unit that is permanently occupied by a developmentally disabled parent, sibling, child, or grandparent of the owner of that unit; and

-What are the just causes for eviction in Oakland?
+What are the just causes for eviction under the Oakland Just Cause for Eviction Ordinance?

 1. Failure to pay rent;

-2. Breach of lease, with the exception of subletting clauses under certain situations;
+2. After written warning, continued substantial breach of the lease, with the exception of subletting clauses under certain situations;

 Under the Oakland Just Cause for Eviction Ordinance, a tenant is entitled to a one-on-one replacement of a roommate.
 A landlord cannot “unreasonably” withhold the right to replace a roommate, provided that the remaining tenant makes a written request.
 Even if the lease prohibits subleasing, a landlord cannot arbitrarily deny a tenant the right to replace a roommate.
 If the landlord fails to respond to the tenant in writing within fourteen days of receipt of the tenant’s written request, the tenant’s request likely will be deemed approved by the landlord.